kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

    - webhook is strict on create
    - webhook is strict on updates where the existing object passes strict validation
    - webhook is relaxed on updates where the existing object fails strict validation (allows finalizer removal, status update, deletion, etc)
  - The user will need to delete or fix all invalid objects.
 The webhook and controllers will not take any automatic action to reconcile invalid objects.
+However, the controller will add a label.

 For `UPDATE` operations, the webhook server will receive the existing object and the new, proposed object.
 We will use this feature to check when the existing objects passes or fails strict validation.